GOP's Jim Jordan fails again to win vote to become House speaker and colleagues seek other options

 One new Jordan opponent, Rep. Vern Buchanan of Florida, explained his vote, "I think it’s time to move on.”

 Bipartisan groups of lawmakers have been floating ways to operate the House by giving greater power to McHenry or another temporary speaker.
-The House had never ousted its speaker before McCarthy.
+The House had never ousted its speaker before McCarthy, and McHenry could tap the temporary powers that were created after the Sept.
+11, 2001, terror attacks to ensure continuity of government.

 Gingrich said while he likes Jordan, he has “no faith” the nominee can get much beyond the 200 votes he won in the first vote.